CJTAYL/elastic_net_medium/README.md

 - gen_violin_by_category() *
 - gen_corr_matrix_hmap()

-* Indicates the function was not used in the tutorial.
+An * indicates a function was not used in the tutorial.